SDG7: Affordable and Clean Energy and SDG13: Climate Action

 Our mission is to continue to reduce our scope 1 and 2 emissions and work towards Net Zero Carbon by 2030 as part of our commitment to the One Planet Pledge.
 Our Energy Policy and associated action plans contained within our Environment Management System Manual outlines our current targets, strategies and processes for a range of environmental impacts including energy and carbon reduction.
 This commitment to clean and affordable energy is further supported via our Responsible Investment Policy, which states the University will not invest in fossil fuel extraction or exploitation.

-Of the total 22,676 MWh energy consumed during 2019/20, 54% of this was generated from low carbon sources.
-This includes energy produced by our biomass boiler, solar PV panels and renewable electricity from our providers.
-The biomass boiler produced 2,655 MWh of heat energy during 2019/20, contributing 41 tonnes of CO2e to our carbon footprint.
-Our electric fuel mix consists of 97% from renewable sources.
-Our ‘100% Renewables for Business’ tariff supplied by EDF enables us to claim REGO (Renewable Energy Guarantees Origin) certificates.
-Whilst we have been on this tariff for 2019/20, our REGO’s are currently supplied until March 2020.
-If we were to only include 100% renewable electric supplied by EDF until March 2020, our renewable electricity makes up 76% of the overall fuel mix.
+Of the total 19,893 MWh energy consumed during 2020/21, 59% of this was generated from low carbon sources.
+This includes energy produced by our biomass boiler, solar PV panels and renewable electricity from our provider.
+The biomass boiler produced 2,241 MWh of heat energy during 2020/21, contributing 34 tonnes of CO2e to our carbon footprint.
+This saved 411 tonnes of CO2e if natural gas was used for this consumption.

 The utilisation of the MeterWeb2 software and feedback into our Building Management System enables the University to spot where energy wastage maybe occurring enabling a better understanding of our energy consumption and potential savings to be made across the estate.
-Examples of energy saving measures are the recent roll out of LED lighting with light sensors and the refurbishment of the Development Hub, these and future construction and refurbishment projects follow our Sustainable Construction Policy.
+Examples of energy saving measures are the recent roll out of LED lighting with light sensors.
+This and future construction and refurbishment projects follow our Sustainable Construction Policy.